Poison-Venom | Commonly Confused Words

 /ˈpɔɪzən/

-A substance that causes harm or death when introduced to the body
+A substance that can cause harm or death if it is absorbed into the body.

 Examples: